 Then the whole group was taken on the boat which was ready at their arrival.
 In groups of eight and with two officers, they were taken across the river.

 The respondent and the other man were pushed back totally naked, the rest of the group without shoes and jackets.

 The respondent is rather unsure where exactly the pushback occurred because he was fading in and out of consciousness after the beating he suffered.
-His descriptions indicate a point close from Didymoteicho.
+His descriptions indicate a point close to Didymoteicho.
 On the Turkish side, he could not walk.
-One of the women removed her head scarf and four of the other men carried him, using the scarf as an improvised stretcher.
+One of the women reportedly removed her headscarf and four of the other men carried him, using the scarf as an improvised stretcher.